Over Achiever

 On the Cutting Beam versus a Cannon: I use a Cannon turret in the aft to proc Mixed Armaments Synergy reliably and allow me to pilot nose-at-target at all times.
 Using a torpedo for MAS requires particularly careful timing and is unreliable.
 I am not huge fan of the Kinetic Cutting Beam as it does not proc MAS nor does it benefit from firing modes.

 Managing weapon power costs: Due to using Beam Overload, which is a final 50% penalty to weapons power cost, weapon power cost reductions are particularly important.
-Formula for beams on this ship is as follows: 10 base * 1 / (1 + 0.5+0.1+0.25) * 1.5 = 8.1 power drained during each shot, even with 3 pieces of gear that reduce power cost (Emergency Weapon Cycle, Fleet Core, Weapon System Efficiency).
+Formula for beams on this ship is as follows: 10 base * 1 / (1 + 0.5+0.25) * 1.5 = 8.6 power drained during each shot, even with 3 pieces of gear that reduce power cost (Emergency Weapon Cycle, Weapon System Efficiency).
 The torpedo obviously drains no power and the cannon slightly less.

-On Dmg mods: Using the energy weapon calculator, specifically version 1.09, allows me to easily see which mods are better.
+On Dmg mods: Using TRINITY allows me to easily see which mods are better.
 [Dmg] wins, hands down.

 Starship Equipment